Andrea-Papaleo/SpiedieDocs/docs/docs/home-directory.md

  Firstly is a reminder of the first rule of Spiedie...***Don't run significant processes on the head node!***.
 The reason for this is that every user logs in to the head node, it is design for low resource operations like file system manipulation, creating run files, etc..

- Next is a warning about storing youre data.
+ Next is a warning about storing you're data.
 Situations can arise when issues with the cluster may cause data to be deleted.
 While the maintainers of Spiedie work tirelessly to prevent this from happening, nothing is perfect. ***Move all crucial, non-operational data off of spiedie as soon as possible!*** Ideally you should back up everything you have on Spiedie frequently.

  The GPUCompute partition is mentioned next, but this can be applied to any partition.
 It's a good idea to understand the details of the jobs you're running, such as memory usage, CPU usage, GPU usage, etc..
 Not only will this help you optimize for the current needs of your job, but it will also keep partitions and resources available for those who need it.